flowersinthesand/portal-java/core/README.md

 # Core
-`portal-core` module provides API for the the users to construct a portal application and SPI for bridge modules to run a portal application.
+`portal-core` module provides API for the the users to construct a portal application and SPI for bridge modules to run a portal application on their environment.

 ## Installing
 Add the following dependency to your pom.xml: